 “Why do our customers recommend us to their friends?”
 Lisa asks.
 “In a word: expertise.”

 Markel builds insurance plans to the exact specifications of who you are and how and what you ride, to help you avoid the hazardous ‘gaps’ in coverage that can expose you to huge costs in the event of an accident.
 If you have a question or a claim, our knowledgeable reps can help you more quickly than other insurers who primarily sell home and auto policies because, Isaac says, “We eat, sleep and breathe motorcycle insurance.”

 Lisa agrees.
 “The larger insurers run on volume.
 They’re a bit like insurance mills.
 But not Markel.
 Because of our focus, we can take the time to talk with our customers and answer all of their questions.
 We treat each claim on its individual merits, and we take our customers’ satisfaction to heart.
 I’m not sure that’s true of other insurers.
 We understand that your bike is your baby, and we feel your pain when something happens to it.”

 Do you have a question about motorcycle insurance?
 Want to talk with an expert who won’t steer you wrong?
-Call Markel today at 1-800-236-2453 to speak with a motorcycle insurance specialist, or get a quote now.
+Call Markel today at 800-236-2453 to speak with a motorcycle insurance specialist, or get an online quote now.